-1101.01(e) Correspondence Under Rule 202, How Conducted [R-23]
+1101.01(e) Correspondence Under Rule 202, How Con-[R-28] ducted on the form.

-In preparing cases for submission to the Law Examiner for Rule 202 correspondence and in subsequent treatment of the cases involved, attention should be given to the following points:
+In preparing cases for submission to the associate solicitor for rule 202 corespondence and in subsequent treatment of the cases involved, attention should be given to the following points:

-(1) The name of the Examiner to be called for a conference should be given as indicated on the form.
+(1) The name of the examiner to be called for a conference should be given as indicated tions, if any, is ready for allowance.